 - Construct IP-CAN bearer and service data flow charging event cycles with a mix of start, partial, stop, and event CDRs in each request

 Detect communication loss with configurable timeout and retries.
 In the event that communication with the primary CGF is interrupted, the CDF simulator initiates transactions with a secondary CGF (pre-configured or as directed by the primary) and includes the appropriate potential duplicate record indication.
-When communication with the primary is restored, the CDF node handles the duplicate record detection and release between the primary and secondary CGFs.
+The CDF node handles the duplicate record detection and release between the primary and secondary CGFs when communication with the primary is restored.